tomsiwek/gprMax-Designer/README.md

 This program is being developed as a master's thesis on AGH University of Science and Technology in Kraków, Faculty of Geology, Geophysics and Environmental Protection.

+The code documentation is available at Read The Docs (https://gprmax-designer.readthedocs.io/en/latest/).

 Author: Tomasz Siwek (tsiwek@g.pl)

 Supervisor: dr inż.
 (Ph.
 D.) Jerzy Karczewski, Department of Geophysics